Combating Client Dropout in Federated Learning via Friend Model Substitution: Experiments

 \section{Experiments}

 \textbf{Setup}.
-We perform experiments in three settings on two standard public datasets, namely MNIST and CIFAR-10, which are widely used in FL experiments.
-In the first two settings (one on MNIST and one on CIFAR-10), we artificially create 5 client clusters where clients in the same cluster possess data samples with the same labels.
-Thus, clients in the same cluster are naturally regarded as friends.
-However, the clustering structure is \textit{unknown} to our algorithm.
-Such a clustering setting provides a controlled environment for us to evaluate the friend discovery performance of FL-FDMS.
-In the third setting (on CIFAR-10), we consider the general case where 20 clients receive a random subset of the whole dataset using a common way of generating non-iid FL datesets that is widely used in existing works.
-The details on splitting the datasets and the adopted models are given in the Appendix.
+We perform experiments on two standard public datasets, namely MNIST and CIFAR-10, which are widely used in FL experiments, in a clustered setting as well as a general setting, in the case of clustered setting, the clients are grouped into clusters with an equal number of clients, and in the case of general setting, we use a common way of generating non-i.i.d.
+FL dataset, the detail settings can be found in Appendix C. We compare FL-FDMS with three variants of FedAvg since in this paper we describe FL-FDMS in the context of FedAvg.

-\textbf{Benchmarks}.
-We compare FL-FDMS with three variants of FedAvg since in this paper we describe FL-FDMS in the context of FedAvg. \begin{enumerate}[label=(\arabic*),leftmargin=*,align=left] \item \textbf{Full Participation (Full)}.
+\begin{enumerate}[leftmargin=*] \item \textbf{Full Participation (Full)}.
 This is the ideal case where all clients participate in FL without dropout.
-It is used as a performance upper-bound. \item \textbf{Client Dropout (Dropout)}.
+It is used as a performance upper bound. \item \textbf{Client Dropout (Dropout)}.
 In this case, the server simply ignores the dropout clients and performs global aggregation on the non-dropout clients. \item \textbf{Staled Substitute (Stale)}.
 Another method to deal with dropout clients is to use their last uploaded local model updates for the current round's global aggregation.
 Such a method was also used to deal with the ``straggler'' issue in FL in some previous works \cite{yan2020distributed, gu2021fast}.
 Two apparent drawbacks of this method are, firstly, the local model updates can be very outdated if a client keeps dropping out, and secondly, the server has to keep a copy of the most recent local model update for every client, thereby incurring a large storage cost when the number of clients is large. \end{enumerate}